LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/02-configuration.md

 ## The Purpose of a Container

-- **Process-Driven**: Unlike virtual machines, containers are not designed to host a full operating system; they are meant to run a **speciic task or process**, such as a web server or database.
+- **Process-Driven**: Unlike virtual machines, containers are not designed to host a full operating system; they are meant to run a **specific task or process**, such as a web server or database.
 - **Lifecycle**: A container's life is tied directly to the process inside it.
 It **only lives as long as that process is alive**; if the process stops or crashes, the container exits immediately.
 - **The Ubuntu Example**: If you run a plain Ubuntu container, it exits quickly because its default command is bash.
 Since Docker doesn't usually attach a terminal by default, bash finds no input and terminates, causing the container to exit.